Surgery for bile duct cancer

 Like other surgeries for bile duct cancer, a liver transplant is a major operation with potential risks (bleeding, infection, complications from anesthesia, etc.).
 But there are also some additional risks after this surgery.

-People who get a liver transplant have to be given drugs to help suppress their immune system and prevent them from rejecting the new organ.
+People who get a liver transplant have to be given drugs to help suppress their immune system to prevent it from rejecting the new organ.
 These drugs have their own risks and side effects, especially the risk of getting serious infections.
 Some of the drugs used to prevent rejection can also cause high blood pressure, high cholesterol, and diabetes, can weaken the bones and kidneys, and can lead to the development of another cancer.
 After a liver transplant, regular blood tests are important to check for signs of rejection.
 Sometimes liver biopsies are also taken to see if rejection is occurring and if the anti-rejection medicines need to be changed.

-In this palliative procedure, the surgeon creates a bypass around the tumor blocking the bile duct by connecting part of the bile duct before the blockage with a part of the duct that lies past the blockage.
+- Biliary bypass: One option at this point is to do a biliary bypass to allow the bile to flow into the intestines to reduce symptoms such as jaundice or itching.
+Different types of biliary bypass operations may be done, based on the location of the blockage.
+In these procedures, the surgeon creates a bypass around the tumor blocking the bile duct by connecting part of the bile duct before the blockage with a part of the duct that lies past the blockage, or with the intestine itself.
 Often, the gallbladder is used to provide some of the bypass.

 - Stent placement: If a bypass can’t be done, the surgeon may place a plastic or expandable metal tube (called a stent) inside the bile duct to keep it open.